 I’m a political scientist and postdoctoral research fellow in climate policy at Nuffield College, University of Oxford, working with the Climate Econometrics project.
-I’m also a senior research officer at the Institute for New Economic Thinking at the Oxford Martin School, and part-time consultant with the World Bank’s Macroeconomics, Trade and Investment (MTI) Global Practice, deputy research director at Climate Leadership Council, editor at the Cambridge Review of International Affairs, among other roles.
+I’m also a senior research officer at the Institute for New Economic Thinking at the Oxford Martin School.
+Previously, I was a consultant at the World Bank’s Macroeconomics, Trade and Investment (MTI) Global Practice, deputy research director at Climate Leadership Council, editor at the Cambridge Review of International Affairs, among other roles.

 I completed my PhD in the Department of Politics at University of Cambridge in ’16/’17.
 My dissertation comparatively assessed the drivers and performance of climate change mitigation policies in OECD countries over three decades, with a particular focus on the Scandinavian countries and Germany.

-- Comparative political economy since the early 20th century — especially the relative impact of individual politicians, campaign finance, industry lobbying, NGOs, labour organizations, and citizens on environmental and socioeconomic policy choices.
+- Comparative political economy since the early 20th century — especially the relative impact of individual politicians, campaign finance, industry lobbying, NGOs, labour organizations, and citizens on environmental and socioeconomic policies.

 - Comparative politics, party systems, and democratic institutional design — especially debates about the merits and demerits of different policymaking models and their ability to address long-term collective action problems.

 - The history of energy technology transitions and what it teaches us about future transitions.